Couleslaw/Project-L/docs/FunctionDocs/index.md

 Once you click an action button in the <u>Action Zone</u>, it will be **highlighted**.
 Clicking on it again will unselect it and cancel the action creation process.
 Clicking on a different action button is equivalent to pressing the selected button again and then clicking on the new action button.

+AI player actions are visualized in the same way as human player actions.

 #### Place Piece

 Drag a piece you own from the <u>Piece Zone</u> to the <u>Player Zone</u> and place it on a puzzle.
+The piece will be **highlighted**.

-- If you release the mouse button while the piece isn't over any of your puzzles, it will cancel the action.
+- If you release the mouse button while the piece isn't in your row of the <u>Player Zone</u>, it will cancel the action.
-- If you release the piece over one of your puzzles, it will stay where you left it.
+- Otherwise, it will stay where you left it.

-Once the piece is over a puzzle, you can do the following:
+You can do the following with the piece:

 - Rotate it by moving the mouse wheen while hovering over it.
 - Flip it by clicking on it with the right mouse button.
-- Lock it in place by clicking on it with the left mouse button.
+- <u>Place</u> it into a puzzle by clicking on it with the left mouse button.
-  - This is possible only if the placement of the piece is valid (the piece doesn't overlap with other pieces and is inside the puzzle).
+  - This is possible only if the placement of the piece over the puzzle is valid (the piece doesn't overlap with other pieces and is inside the puzzle).
-  - When dragging the piece around, the position where it would be placed if locked right now is **highlighted**.
+  - When dragging the piece around, the position where it would be <u>placed</u> is **highlighted** if the placement would be valid.

-Once the position of the piece has been locked, it will be **highlighted** to indicate its position.
-It can then be dragged again and moved to a new place.
+When a piece is <u>placed</u>, it can then be dragged again and moved to a different position.
 This can be repeated until the action is _confirmed_.

 {% include tip.html content="
 To cancel a *Place Piece* action, simply drag the piece away from your puzzles and release it.
 "%}

+To plan ahead, you can move all the pieces you own from the <u>Piece Zone</u> to the <u>Player Zone</u> and position them on the puzzles as you wish.
+For example, Karel could use two `O1` pieces, one `L2` piece, one `I3` piece and one `I4` piece.
+A _place action_ is valid if and only if exactly one of the piece is <u>placed</u>.
+All other pieces will return to your collection when the action is confirmed.

+Dragging pieces away from the <u>Piece Zone</u> decreases the corresponding numbers in your column and the number also turns red.
+If a number would reach zero, the corresponding piece would become **gray**.
+If you dismissed a piece, the number would go back up, and the piece would get its color back.
+If the number reached its original value again, it would stop being red.

+When happens if you complete the puzzle is discussed in the [Completing Puzzles](#completing-puzzles) section.

 #### Take Puzzle